dashcommunity/guides/join_dash_community.md

 ### Steps to Join
 1. **Fill out [this form](https://docs.google.com/forms/d/e/1FAIpQLSfVn3lTYZc6Rkk6OwOcRmjzwmSmVLBbavQUafcMOUEu9anYxw/viewform)**, which is also embedded on the [landing page](http://dashcommunity.github.io) of [Dash Community](https://github.com/dashcommunity)
-  * Your Github username is the only required field
+  * Your `Github username` is the only required field, but filling out all other fields is appreciated.
   * [Sign up with Github](https://help.github.com/articles/signing-up-for-a-new-github-account/) if you don't already have an account/username
   * If you provide a Dash address, [Dash Community](https://github.com/dashcommunity) can [compensate](https://github.com/dashcommunity/proposal-dash-community/blob/master/proposal.md#table-1---project-milestones) you for your participation (provided the [proposal](https://www.dashcentral.org/p/dash-community) passes)
 2. **Wait** for [me](https://github.com/riongull) to add you to the organization